Turkish War of Independence: Historiography

-The orthodox Turkish perspective on the war is based primarily on the speeches (see Nutuk) and narratives of Mustafa Kemal Atatürk, a high-ranking officer in World War I and the leader of the nationalist movement.
-Kemal was characterized as the founder and sole leader of the nationalist movement.
+The orthodox Turkish perspective on the war is based primarily on the speeches (see Nutuk) and narratives of Mustafa Kemal Atatürk, a high-ranking officer in World War I and the leader of the Nationalist Movement.
+Kemal was characterized as the founder and sole leader of the Nationalist Movement.
 Potentially negative facts were omitted in the orthodox historiography.
-This interpretation had a tremendous impact on the perception of Turkish history, even by foreign researchers.
+This interpretation had a tremendous influence on the perception of Turkish history, even by foreign researchers.
 The more recent historiography has come to understand the Kemalist version as a nationalist framing of events and movements leading to the republic's founding.
-This was accomplished by sidelining unwanted elements which had links to the detested and genocidal CUP, and thus elevating Kemal and his policies.In the orthodox Turkish version of events, the nationalist movement broke with its defective past and took its strength from popular support led by Kemal, consequently giving him the surname Atatürk, meaning "Father of Turks".
+This was accomplished by sidelining unwanted elements which had links to the detested and genocidal CUP, and thus elevating Kemal and his policies.In the orthodox Turkish version of events, the Nationalist Movement broke with its defective past and took its strength from popular support led by Kemal, consequently giving him the surname Atatürk, meaning "Father of Turks".
 According to historians such as Donald Bloxham, E.J.
-Zürcher, and Taner Akçam, this was not the case in reality, and a nationalist movement emerged through the backing of leaders of CUP, of whom many were war criminals, people who became wealthy with confiscated equities and they were not on trial for their crimes owing to the accelerating support for the national movement.
+Zürcher, and Taner Akçam, this was not the case in reality, and a nationalist movement emerged through the backing of leaders of CUP, of whom many were war criminals, people who became wealthy with confiscated equities and they were not on trial for their crimes owing to the accelerating support for the National Movement.
 Kemalist figures, including many old members of the CUP, ended up writing the majority of the history of the war.
 The modern understanding in Turkey is greatly influenced by this nationalist and politically motivated history.